Gillesedgy/Team4-BackEnd-Server/README.md

 Contributing

-If you wish to contribute to this project, please follow the guidelines mentioned in the CONTRIBUTING.md file.
+If you wish to contribute to this project, please follow the guidelines mentioned in the FrontEnd readme file.